Linaro/website/_posts/current/blog/2020-11-09-linaro-and-the-linux-kernel.md

 ---
 # Introduction

 A contribution to the Linux kernel requires experience.
 The development happens in a large meritocracy community, with a development process based on technical public discussions.
-There is no deadline, no profit, only one thing matters: make Linux better.
+There is no deadline, no profit, only one thing matters.
+Make Linux better.

 The industry has a different goal, which is to reduce the time to market as much as possible.
 That usually implies some short term development at the cost of misdesigns, duplicated efforts and individual changes without taking care of the existing.
-In addition, the turnover on the projects prevents any form of capitalization of the knowledge for a long term support.
+In addition, the turnover on the projects prevents any form of capitalisation of the knowledge for a long term support.

 These opposite goals lead to a fragmentation of the Linux code.
 In the long term, the gap between the Linux kernel and the product code is too large.
 The development time increases as well as the product validation with the consequence of a longer time to market.